leohuang2013/pyannote-audio_speaker-diarization_cpp/README.md

 # Known issue

+## Performance
 Performance is main problem.
 Even it runs on GPU for pytorch part, more percisely, STFT part, it takes 356 seconds for test wave file included in data folder in a machine with nvidia 2070S and 16 threads CPU.

+## Accuracy
+For some audio, there will be slight discrepency between this project and pyannote-audio.

 # Target